sqlmapproject/sqlmap/Usage.md

 Option: `--output-dir`

 sqlmap by default stores session and result files inside a subdirectory `output`.
-In case that user wants to use a different location for it he can use this option.
+In case that user wants to use a different location for it he can use this option (e.g. `--output-dir=/tmp`).

 ### Update sqlmap